jrenee42/giraffeLineSample/README.md

   D. Decide what you want to do about ssl

-   starting in late 2020/early 2021; the influxdata server is now uses a certificate for ssl.
+   starting in late 2020/early 2021; the influxdata server uses a certificate for ssl.
   Therefore,  the proxy either needs to use the certificate for the server or ignore it.

    Currently, the proxy is setup to ignore it; using this code: